Outdoor Workouts for Strength and Conditioning

 Tips for Outdoor Training

-• Hydrate well—heat and sun increase fluid needs.
+• Hydrate well; outdoor conditions increase fluid demands.

 • Wear stable shoes for uneven ground.

-• Scale movements just like in the gym—mechanics, then consistency, then intensity.
+• Scale movements just as you would indoors — mechanics, then consistency, then intensity.

 The Bottom Line